 Grid (top left of report preview)

-The grid view displays your report data in a structured table format and is the default layout for new reports.
-It is ideal for analyzing totals, trends, and groupings across rows and columns.
+The Grid view displays report data in a structured table and is the default layout for new reports.

 Report Filter

-Filters appear just above the table.
-In the example shown, “Submitted On” is the selected filter.
-Click the filter name (e.g., “Submitted On”) to open the menu and apply changes.
+Filters appear above the table.
+Click a filter name such as "Submitted On" to open the filter menu and make changes.

 Sort by Any Column